loltgt/appe/src/electron/src/README.md

 - Drivers to connect with different data sources (eg. webservers, GDrive, etc.) [appe.driver]
 - Syncronization mode, in addition to open/save [appe.driver]
 - Users, roles, authentication
-- Enhancement to data encryption
+- Enhancement with data encryption
 - Filterable functions with hooks
 - An easy builder to generate app, with a single config.js file
 - Automatic updates